pjaselin/Cubist/README.md

 - variables_ (dict): Information about all the variables passed to the model and those that were actually used.
 - feature_importances_ (pd.DataFrame): Table of how training data variables are used in the Cubist model.
 - feature_names_in_ (list): List of features used to train Cubist.

+## Considerations

+- For small datasets, using the `sample` parameter is probably inadvisable because Cubist won't have enough samples to produce a representative model.
+- If you are looking for fast inferencing and can spare accuracy, skip using a composite model by not setting a value for `neighbors`.

 ## Benchmarks